w3c-fedid/FedCM/README.md

 The classification problem is notably hard because it has to deal with **adversarial impersonation**: agents who have the interest in being classified as federation to get access to browser affordances.

-So, how do we **distinguish** federation from tracking and **elevate** the level of awareness/privacy while **assuming** adversarial impersonation?
+So, how do we **distinguish** federation from tracking and elevate the level of **control** while **assuming** adversarial impersonation?

 # The Anatomy of Federation

-Before we can answer "how to distinguish" federation from tracking, lets first try to undrestand how federation works.
+Before we can answer "how to distinguish" federation from tracking, lets first try to understand what federation depends on.
 For our interest, we can identify three big passes:

 1. There is a convention used by relying parties to request identification/authentication to identity providers
 1. There is a convention used by identity providers to respond with identification/authentication to relying parties